ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       "dmarc-feedback@example.com" ("rua=mailto:dmarc-
       feedback@example.com")

+   *  All messages from this Organizational Domain are subject to this policy (no "pct" tag present, so the default of 100% applies).

    The DMARC policy record might look like this when retrieved using a common command-line tool:

      % dig +short TXT _dmarc.example.com.
      "v=DMARC1; p=none; rua=mailto:dmarc-feedback@example.com"

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 56]

+Internet-Draft                  DMARCbis                       June 2021

    To publish such a record, the DNS administrator for the Domain Owner creates an entry like the following in the appropriate zone file